LiBinNLP/DynGL/README.md

 ## Performance

-`DyGLSDP` achieves start-of-the-art performance on SemEval-2015 Task 18 dataset for English, Chinese and Czech.
+`DynGL-SDP` achieves start-of-the-art performance on SemEval-2015 Task 18 dataset for English, Chinese and Czech.
 Trained models are provided in above.

 Three embedding settings in the runtime: